 Unlike Amsterdam's weed coffeeshops, Spanish cannabis social clubs have a distinct model.
 They are non-profit associations focusing on a members-only format, cultivating marijuana exclusively for their members' consumption.
 By contrast, coffeeshops sell cannabis to the public alongside food and drink, essentially functioning as cafes that also sell weed.
 To gain access to cannabis produced by the club, members pay a voluntary contribution, also known as donation.
 These clubs do not engage in traditional "buying" or "selling" like at coffeeshops; instead, terms like "get," "have," or "collect" are appropriate.
 This donation model ensures compliance with the law, enabling clubs to operate and members to enjoy cannabis legally.

-Entrances to cannabis clubs in Barcelona are not signposted.
+The legal model of cannabis clubs in Barcelona restricts the availability and promotion of marijuana.
+As a result, there are no signs or markers at the entrances to the clubs.
 Instead, you have to find the doorbell and ring it.
 Upon doing so, you will soon be let in and taken to reception by one of the club’s staff members.